Fairgrounds New Orleans Neighborhood

 The cons of the Fairgrounds

-For 2 weekends each spring, your neighborhood is inundated with both locals and tourists alike, as Jazz Fest dominates the area.
+For 2 weekends each spring, your neighborhood is inundated with both locals and tourists alike, during Jazz Fest.
 Parking can be a nightmare if you don’t have off street spaces or an arrangement with a neighbor that does.